-- The VCAG's support for an evidence-informed public health approach of reaching the maximum number of individuals with the projected vaccine supply over the next several months - The VCAG's commitment to considering clinical evidence of immune response and immunological principles, balanced by real-world evidence on vaccine effectiveness.
+- The VCAG's support for an evidence-informed public health approach of reaching the maximum number of individuals with the projected vaccine supply over the next several weeks and months. - The VCAG's commitment to considering clinical evidence of immune response and immunological principles, balanced by real-world evidence on vaccine effectiveness.
 When available, the latter will be carefully considered due to the fact that the immune correlates of protection are not yet established for COVID-19.

-With respect to vaccine supply, the VCAG reviewed Ontario's projected vaccine supply to understand the vaccine supply constraints faced by Ontario at this time.
-Considerations were raised with respect to geographic spread of infection to impacted populations, as recommendations herein can impact vaccine supply for first doses.
-Emphasis was made on the temporality of the situation whereby recommendations will continually be re-assessed to ensure they reflect emerging science and vaccine supply improvements.
-For example, if a change in vaccine supply allows for quicker access to first doses for all eligible Ontarians, second doses for all Ontarians could be administered prior to 4 months.
+With respect to vaccine supply, the VCAG reviews Ontario's projected vaccine supply to understand the vaccine supply constraints faced by Ontario.
+Consideration is given to geographic spread of infection to impacted populations, as recommendations herein can impact vaccine supply for first doses.
+Emphasis is made on the temporality of the situation whereby recommendations will continually be re-assessed to ensure they reflect emerging science and vaccine supply improvements.
+For example, if a change in vaccine supply allows for quicker access to first doses for all eligible Ontarians, second doses for all Ontarians could be administered prior to the current extended second dose interval of up to 4 months.